 If you notice a large hole in your tomatoes, melons, or zucchini, or if your produce is soft, slimy, or moldy—do not eat.

 Best practice is to avoid foods that are significantly affected by mold.
 The USDA offers a “Moldy Food: When to Use, When to Discard” chart.
-Here are some examples it gives:

 The skinny on organic: